2022-2023 Course Catalog

 Total Credits | 120 |

-In addition to Major and Pathways requirements, students must complete the following to reach 120 credits for graduation:
+In addition to the requirements shown, students must complete the following to reach 120 credits for graduation:

 A student will be certified as making satisfactory progress toward a degree by meeting these requirements: